 📍 Breaking News: This article covers the latest developments.
 Stay informed with comprehensive coverage.

-DEIR EZ-internal-link">zor, syria/" class="auto-internal-link">syria (North Press) – Two children were seriously injured on Tuesday when a landmine, left over from the war, exploded in the eastern countryside of Deir ez-Zor, eastern Syria.
+DEIR EZ-ZOR, Syria (North Press) – Two children were seriously injured on Tuesday when a landmine, left over from the war, exploded in the eastern countryside of Deir ez-Zor, eastern Syria.
 Indeed, a local source from the village of Hatla, east of Deir ez-Zor, informed North Press that a landmine detonated near a group of children who were playing in the rain on the outskirts of the village.

-The source stated the explosion caused severe injuries to two children, Saud al-Musallat and Ahmad al-Jamil, who were transferred to hospitals in damascus/" class="auto-internal-link">damascus after receiving initial treatment at Deir ez-Zor national Hospital.
+The source stated the explosion caused severe injuries to two children, Saud al-Musallat and Ahmad al-Jamil, who were transferred to hospitals in Damascus after receiving initial treatment at Deir ez-Zor National Hospital.
 The source noted that the village had previously been under the control of Iranian-backed militias before the fall of the al-Assad regime and remains heavily contaminated with landmines.

 Residents have repeatedly appealed to the relevant authorities to clear the area of explosive remnants of war.
 By Omar Abdurrahman